hickst/qmtools-support/README.md

 ### 2. Run a QMTool through a Run Script

 In general, you will utilize the QMTools by copying IQM data files (i.e., MRIQC group files) into the **inputs** directory and/or by fetching IQM data from the MRIQC database server into the **fetched** directory.
+For each tool, a Bash script is included which makes the required directories available to the container and then starts the container to run the tool.
 Reports produced by the QMTools will be output into a sub-directory of the **reports** directory.

-[QMTraffic]() - Normalizes a set of MRIQC image quality metrics and creates a tabular HTML report visualizing how much each image's metrics deviate from the mean for all the images.
+[QMTraffic](https://github.com/hickst/qmtools-support/docs/QMTraffic.md) - Normalizes a set of MRIQC image quality metrics and creates a tabular HTML report visualizing how much each image's metrics deviate from the mean for all the images.

-[QMFetcher]() - Queries the MRIQC database server to fetch image quality metrics for images previously processed by neuroimaging groups all over the world.
+[QMFetcher](https://github.com/hickst/qmtools-support/docs/QMFetcher.md) - Queries the MRIQC database server to fetch image quality metrics for images previously processed by neuroimaging groups all over the world.
 A query may specify multiple image metadata parameters to filter the images whose metrics are returned.
 As query parameters may be read from user-created files, queries may be easily and consistently repeated.

-[QMViolin]() - Compares two sets of MRIQC image quality metrics and creates an HTML report visualizing how the groups compare for each IQM.
+[QMViolin](https://github.com/hickst/qmtools-support/docs/QMViolin.md) - Compares two sets of MRIQC image quality metrics and creates an HTML report visualizing how the groups compare for each IQM.
 The two data sets to be compared can both be user-generated OR both fetched from the MRIQC database OR one of each.

 **Please see the individual tools documentation for instructions on running each tool.**
-## Relevant Links
+## Related Links

-The source code for the [QMTools](https://github.com/hickst/qmtools/tree/main) in GitHub.
+The source code for the [QMTools](https://github.com/hickst/qmtools) in GitHub.

-The [QMTools project](https://github.com/hickst/qmtools/tree/main) was inspired by a 2019 Neurohackademy project available [here](https://github.com/elizabethbeard/mriqception).
+The [QMTools project](https://github.com/hickst/qmtools) was inspired by a 2019 Neurohackademy project available [here](https://github.com/elizabethbeard/mriqception).

 The [Swagger UI for the MRIQC web API](https://mriqc.nimh.nih.gov).
 Scroll down to the `Models` section, which documents the database schema (structure and field names) that can be queried with **QMFetcher**.